delphi1029/datastructure_algorithms/README.md

  * #### All source shortest Path (ASSP) problem -
       * This problem is ablout finding a path between every vertex to all other vertices in a graph such that, the total distance between then (source and destination) in minimum.
+      * Algorithm for ASSP -
+          * Floyd Warshall

 #### Spanning Tree and Minimum Spanning Tree
 * A spanning tree T of an undirected graph G is a subgraph that is a tree which includes all of the vertices of G, with a minimum possible number of edges (min edges = V-1).